lakshya-warrior/SastaSpotify/README.md

 # SastaSpotify
-Assinment
+**Assignment**

-In the terminal to to the folder where the downloaded file is stored type make in the terminal
+In the terminal go to the folder where the downloaded file is stored type make in the terminal and you should see gcc song.c extract_songs.c albumshit.c playlists.c -o song ./song

+COMMANDS (Type the blue part to execute (number/word/>/<)) ...

+Type in any command in the blue text